UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 - Analysis
 - Discussion

+# Problem Statement

+There is an increasing usage of Speech Recognition systems developed by Google, Amazon, Apple and Microsoft.
+With fast advancements in Machine Learning, Artificial Intelligence and Embedded Systems, these speech recognition systems are making their way into the common man's home performing the daily tasks.
+However there always vulnerabilities in any technology such as zero day vulnerabilities or hardware bugs.
+One such exploitation of the consumer hardware is the non-linearity of the microphones present in the devices.
+Inaudible sounds (Ultrasonic frequency) can be played using COTF devices to attack these devices by exploiting the above vulnerability.
+Ultrasonic sounds which are above 20 KHz and completely inaudible, can still be picked up the speech recognition systems in these devices through the non-linearity in the audio circuits.
+The attack we choose to implement is the portable Dolphin Attack which is less expensive but more intensive to calculate and carry out.

 You can use the [editor on GitHub](https://github.com/UCLA-ECE209AS-2018W/Aadithya-Nrithya/edit/master/README.md) to maintain and preview the content for your website in Markdown files.